balaganj/Hi-Crush/README.md

-You can visit here https://balaganj.github.io/Hi-Crush/ to check my simple app.
+You can visit here https://balaganj.github.io/Hi-Crush/ thank you.